 How to Create Video Collage (Split-Screen Video) with Premiere Elements Alternative?

-Adobe's Premiere Elements 15 is without a doubt a great editing tool that enables you to create amazing video collages, but the Filmora video editing software provides more split screen layouts and therefore offers more options than Premiere Elements 15.
+Adobe's Premiere Elements 15 is without a doubt a great editing tool that enables you to create amazing video collages, but the Filmora Split Screen Video Editor provides more split screen layouts and therefore offers more options than Premiere Elements 15.

 The process of creating split-screen videos with Filmora is easy, all you need to do is import the video files, click on the split screen button and select the preset you want to use.
 Then just add the files to each section of the preset and your split screen video is ready to be exported.